KeiTraj/CSARCH2_GROUP3/README.md

   Out of the three test cases, the mid-repeat blocks has the most longer running time than Random Sequence and Sequential Sequence.
 The total access time of mid-repeat blocks is consistently increasing throught the program.
 Since the user input 1024 as the number of memory blocks, the program will begin to have cache hit halfway.

+The test cases that were conducted were with a user input of 1024 MM Blocks.
+Results may slightly vary depending on the device the program was run on.

+It was observed that the more the program goes through the sequence, the higher the hit rate becomes.
+The results also showed that the time depends on the sequence it is given, whether it is Sequential, Random, or Mid-Repeat, they run at different speeds, with Mid-Repeat being the slowest among them.
+It was also noted that at the first run, the Sequential sequence test case most of the time, if not always has a 100% miss rate, due to having a specific sequence of data and an empty cache at the first run, whereas in comparison to the Random sequence test case and Mid-Repeat sequence test case that already have a few hits in the cache.